EECS-330/Chore-Scheduler/README.md

 Working version of your prototype https://eecs-330.github.io/Chore-Scheduler/

+Instructions for Use

 The prototype is best viewed using Google Chrome.

-First the user logs into our app by entering their UserID (0,1,2) and clicking the “Submit” button.
+1. Open "index.html"
+2. Log into the app by entering any of the following user IDS: 0, 1, or 2
+3. Click the "Submit" button to enter the home page.